seif744/Image-Generator/README.md

 Since I am using a free account and a free API, there is a limit on how many images can be generated, after which it will display the status code of 402 implying that it needs a payment per image to continue.
 If you have a paid account and pay for images, you will not face such an issue.

-If you reach the limit on free images, the limit resets every hour or so.

 Reiterating, this is my first project relating to API's, so please excuse the issues that may follow.